atlassian-archive/dataschool/dataschool/_chapters/learn-sql/basic/introduction.md

 ---
 title: Quick Introductory SQL Concepts
 short: Introduction
-meta_title: Quick Introductory SQL Concepts
+meta_title: Learn Introductory SQL Concepts
 description: Learn how to use SQL with your PostgreSQL database.
 In this interactive SQL data tutorial, get an introduction that is designed to get you querying your PostgreSQL database as quickly as possible.
 Learn SQL basics, tables and SQLbox.